dogwoodfire/PrintpooP---Cyber/README.md

 ## PrintpooP – Retro Pixel Smart Display for Bambu Lab A1

+Introduction   This doesn’t make my prints any better… but it does make my printer look way cooler 😂

 A compact, ESP32-powered accessory designed specifically for the Bambu Lab A1, A1 Mini 3D printer.
 It replaces the original hotend faceplate with a custom 3D-printed enclosure (the "Box") that houses a vibrant 2.4" touchscreen display.

 📡 Live Status Display